-Even with the new mortgage rules that came out in 2018, the process for buying a house is the same.
+Even with the new mortgage rules that came out in 2018, or the pandemic of 2020, the process for buying a house is the same.

 And it’s simple.
 From a very high level overview, it’s about finding a home seller and then signing a contract with that seller to buy that house.
 That’s really all there is to it.

 Despite the fear mongering that the realtor association did when airing some TV commercials a few years ago, when I look back at my two previous purchases, there are 2 key points that you want to make sure you have before entering into a home purchase deal, and a realtor was not one of them.

 I’m not saying a realtor is not needed, I actually used a realtor for my previous home purchases and sale because that’s what is marketed and taught.
 But, without these two key points below, your sale can go bad easily, more so than not having a real estate agent.

 To me, these are the two key things to have ready when buying a house.